d-rigel/function_blog/functions_in_programming.md

 \```

 \```c++ {title: 'C/C++'}
-// In C, C++, and Objective-C, functions are declared with the return type, followed by the function name and parameters.
+// In C and C++ functions are declared with the return type, followed by the function name and parameters.
 Let's find the average of an array of numbers in C:
 #include<stdio.h>

 #include<stdio.h>